Ethereum Layer-2 Scaling Solutions

 Layer 2——Offchain scaling, to change how people use the blockchain.
 In other words, instead of putting all the interactions on the main chain, some can go off-chain to alleviate congestion.

 Sharding is ETH 2.0's scalability solution that will take place when Ethereum moves its consensus mechanism from Proof of Work (PoW) to Proof of Stake (PoS).
 This is a complex, major upgrade, and it is a Layer-1 solution.

 Sharding is a technique that takes large chunks of computational work and splits it into smaller pieces called "shards."
 But Sharding won't happen overnight as it's only one part of the larger Ethereum upgrade.

 As a result, Layer 2 is on the track, and more are used.
-Layer 2 salability is the general term for the off-chain salability plan, which refers to putting part of the calculation process on the blockchain off-chain and transmitting the calculation results.
-Back to the blockchain, so as to achieve the improvement of the computing power of the blockchain.
+Layer 2 salability is the general term for the off-chain salability plan, which refers to putting part of the calculation process on the blockchain off-chain and transmitting the calculation results back to the blockchain, so as to achieve a improvement of the computing power of the blockchain.
 In contrast, Layer 1 scalability is to improve on the blockchain protocol to achieve scaling.
 While Layer 2 scalability does not change the blockchain protocol itself, scaling is achieved through the interaction of on-chain smart contracts and off-chain data.

 The Basic Framework of Layer 2 Scalability

 The core idea of Ethereum Layer 2 scalability is to build a second-layer network on the basis of the main chain to help Layer 1 share the network pressure to achieve overall efficiency improvement.
 The current Ethereum Layer 2 scalability technology architecture mainly includes: State Channel, Sidechain, Plasma, ZK Rollup, Optimistic Rollup, Validium.